justinseger015-ctrl/CaseStrainer/docs/ENHANCED_VALIDATOR.md

 5. **Batch Processing**: Supporting validation of multiple citations in a single request
 6. **Additional Sources**: Integrating more legal databases and research platforms
 7. **Advanced Context Analysis**: Providing deeper legal context and analysis

+## Related Documentation

+For a comprehensive understanding of how citations flow through the entire CaseStrainer system, including all three input methods (file upload, URL upload, text paste), see:

+- **[Citation Processing Flowchart](CITATION_PROCESSING_FLOWCHART.md)** - Detailed flowcharts showing the complete citation processing pipeline from input to output, including all modules and data transformations